AstraZeneca Solar Canopy & EVC Hub

 Infrastructure vs. Continuity

-For large-scale commercial facilities, the decision to integrate renewable energy infrastructure often presents a conflict with daily operations.
-A corporate car park is not merely a slab of bitumen; it is a critical logistical asset.
-It serves as the daily entry point for hundreds of employees, a staging area for deliveries, and a key component of the site’s traffic management plan.
+For large-scale commercial facilities infrastructure upgrades need to be carefully designed and managed to minimise disruption to facility operations.
+Parking is a particularly critical logistical asset, serving as the daily entry point for hundreds of employees, a staging area for deliveries, and a key component of the facility’s traffic management plan.

 AstraZeneca required a solution that would deliver a high-yield Renewable Energy Asset including EV charging capabilities without compromising the safety or efficiency of their active corporate campus.